 28. What did you want and get?

-A healthy pregnancy and a bouncing baby
+A healthy baby boy and a motor home

 29. What did you want and not get?